altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Go through other services and notify with snackbar when there's an error
 - Replicate & fix bug with time header in uploaded, where wrong semester is shown.
 - When clicking on month on time header, jump to relevant scroll position
-- Performance
-   - Eliminate double query when selecting tags in query view and then coming back to uploaded grid.
 - Signup
   - Email validation process.
   - Welcome email and communication with user